What to pack for Barcelona in September

 Floppy or wide brim hat

-This hat is easily packable, and you can use it at the beach, or anywhere else for Instagrammable photos!
+This hat is easily packable, and you can use it at the beach or anywhere else for Instagrammable photos!
 You can yours here

-Swimsuit and a quick drying towel
+A swimsuit and a quick-drying towel

 Pack a quick-drying towel for the beach!

-Also include flip flops, a waterproof pouch to store the wet swimwear, and a hair tie so that your hair doesn’t get sticky in the mineral water plus it is windy.
+Also include flip flops, a waterproof pouch to store the wet swimwear, and a hair tie so that your hair doesn’t get sticky in the mineral water, plus it is windy.

 Sunglasses